Faraz6180/Faraz_Mubeen/index.md

 <!-- Featured Projects -->
 <h3>🚀 Featured Projects</h3>
 <ul>
-  <li>🔥 <strong><a href="https://github.com/Faraz6180/Hearth-failure-outcome-prediction">Heart-failure-outcome-prediction</a></strong>: This project uses machine learning to predict heart failure risk based on patient data (age, blood pressure, etc.).
+  <li>🔥 <strong><a href="https://github.com/Faraz6180/Heart-failure-outcome-prediction">Heart-failure-outcome-prediction</a></strong>: This project uses machine learning to predict heart failure risk based on patient data (age, blood pressure, etc.).
 It employs models like Logistic Regression, Decision Trees, and Random Forests to classify outcomes, aiming to assist early diagnosis and improve patient care.</li>
-  <li>🤖 <strong><a href="https://github.com/Faraz6180/SMS-Spam_Classifier">SMS spam Classifier</a></strong>: This project detects spam messages and divides them into a spam category.</li>
+  <li>🤖 <strong><a href="https://github.com/Faraz6180/SMS-Spam_Classifier">SMS Spam Classifier</a></strong>: This project detects spam messages and divides them into a spam category using text classification models.</li>
   <li>🤖 <strong><a href="https://github.com/Faraz6180/ANN-Classification-Churn">ANN Classification Churn</a></strong>: This project utilizes a neural network model to predict the probability of customer churn.
 A user-friendly interface built with Streamlit allows users to input customer data, view predictions, and analyze results with interactive graphs and visual insights.</li>
-  <li>🏆 <strong>Gradient Descent</strong>: To improve neural network training, I have visualized gradient descent and optimized neural network accuracy.</li>
+  <li>🏆 <strong>Gradient Descent Visualization</strong>: To improve neural network training, I have visualized gradient descent and optimized neural network accuracy.</li>
 </ul>

 <!-- Technical Skills -->